Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Abstract

 \section{Abstract}

-We report the theoretical discovery of a novel time reversal symmetry breaking superconducting state in the $t$-$J$ model on the honeycomb lattice, based on a recently developed variational method - the Grassmann tensor product state approach.
+The emergence of superconductivity in doped Mott insulators has been debated for decades.
+In this paper, we report the theoretical discovery of a novel time reversal symmetry breaking superconducting ground state in the doped Mott-insulator(described by the well known $t$-$J$ model) on honeycomb lattice, based on a recently developed variational method: the Grassmann tensor product state(GTPS) approach.
 As a benchmark, we use exact diagonalization (ED) and density matrix renormalization (DMRG) methods to check our results on small clusters.
-Remarkably, we find systematical consistency for the ground state energy as well as other physical quantities, such as the staggered magnetization.
+We find systematic consistency for the ground state energy as well as other physical quantities, such as the staggered magnetization.
 At low doping, the superconductivity coexists with anti-ferromagnetic ordering.